 7. Agree on a check-in signal and departure time.

 Before the visit, decide what time you’ll be leaving.
-If your child needs your attention before it’s time to go, she could give you a special wave or say a code phrase.
+If your child needs your attention before it’s time to go, a special wave or a code phrase can be useful.
 Or you could just ask your child a simple question: “Honey, would you like to take a walk?”

 Do your best to leave when you agreed you would.
 This shows your child you’re sincere about making the visit as comfortable as possible.